 Each croft needs to have a minimum of 80% tree cover.
 A wide variety of tree species can be planted to fit with the needs and aspirations of the crofter, helping to increase the biodiversity of the forest.

 Woodland crofters have the opportunity to access land that offers a potential livelihood, a place to live and security of tenure.
 The crofts, therefore, will contribute towards meeting the economic and social aspirations of the community, including the retention of working age individuals and families.
 Woodland crofters will bring land management skills that can help to build our capacity to manage the forest.

 Houses on woodland crofts are subject to the same planning regulations as any other house.
-SWMID will work with woodland crofters to encourage the use of timber from the forest for the construction and heating of woodland croft houses.
+SWMID will work with crofters to encourage the use of timber from the forest for the construction and heating of croft houses.
 This makes sense in terms of cost, limits environmental impact and ensures that houses blend in to the surrounding woodland.

 For more information on woodland crofts, please click here